Billotais/bilat.xyz/vita.md

 ![Detailed architecture]({{site.baseurl}}/img/vita/detailed.png)

 and you can see how the stacking connections are used.
+In the upsampling block, the goal of the convolution is to merge the data from the previous upsampling block and from the corresponding downsampling block, whereas the sub-pixel operation's goal is simply to reshape it so that it has the correct shape to be concatennated later.

 Moreover, you can see here for a toy example with depth 4 and where inputs have shape (1, 1024), what is the size of each layer and the parameters of the convolution.

 ```